Driving lessons in Warrington

 Altrincham, Birchwood, Grappenhall, Newton-le-Willows, Paddington, Padgate, Runcorn, St Helens, Stockton Heath and Walton.

 Enter your postcode above to check lesson pricing in Warrington.

 With a wide variety of roads, learning to drive in Warrington will have you well-prepared for post-test life.
-And with the help of a top-rated Midrive instructor, it won’t be long before you have that shiny pink licence in your pocket!

 We’d suggest staying clear of the town centre to start with, as large parts are pedestrianised or one way.
 Instead, head to a wide, quiet residential road near you.
 If there aren’t any that spring to mind, try Warrington Business Park in Orford.
 This is likely to be very quiet, particularly in the evenings and at weekends, so you won’t have to deal with pressure from other cars while you get to grips with moving off and stopping.
 Alternatively, give Walton Avenue in Penketh a go.
 It’s a wide and straight road that’s mostly very quiet (as long as you avoid the school rush), with lots of surrounding streets ideal for perfecting your parallel parking and other manoeuvres.